theupdateframework/taps/tap14.md

 version) can point to target files relative to the parent directory.
 After creating the directory, the repository creates and signs root, snapshot, timestamp, and top-level targets metadata using the new TUF specification version and places these metadata files in the directory.
-The root file should be signed by both the new root key and the current root key (the root key from the most recent metadata in the previous major specification version).
-The new supported version number, and information about the new root metadata will then be added to `supported_versions` in all previously supported specification versions.
+The root file should be signed by the new root keys listed in the file.
+A digest of the signed root metadata, along with the new supported version numver  will then be added to the `supported_versions` field in a new root metadata file for all previously supported specififcation versions.
 Clients will now be able to use the new metadata files once their TUF specification versions are also updated.
 After an update to version 2.0.0, the repository structure may look like:

 ```